IPU frequently asked questions

 How do IPU programs address differing perspectives on regulation?

 Do I have to attend both weeks of the Annual Program?

 What is the commissioners-only registration option for the Annual Regulatory Studies Program?

 If I already attended the Annual Program, can I come back?

 Does IPU provide financial assistance to program attendees?

 IPU limits corporate sponsorship and generally cannot offer financial assistance to program attendees.
-IPU is completely self-sustaining and program revenues provide most of our funding for operations.
+IPU is completely self-supported and program revenues provide most of our funding for operations.
 Stipends may be available through other organizations, including NARUC and its affiliates.
 MSU faculty and students are welcome to sit in on program sessions.
 Potential participants facing a financial hardship should contact the IPU Director.